Prior planning prevents poor performance, or so says the old adage. I have to say, I agree with the sentiment.

 I’m not here to argue beef farming philosophy, and nutrition isn’t my main concern right now, either, though both subjects are important.
 When it comes to flavor and moisture, however, grain-fed wins, at least when it comes to brisket, which relies heavily on its fat.
 Cows that eat grass have less fat, so if you want fattier beef, stick with grain.

 There are two schools of thought when it comes to fat on a brisket: cut it off, or leave it on.
 Neither side is wrong, they’re just very different.

 As we know from other cuts of beef, fat equals flavor and moisture.
 Logic might tell you that less fatty meat is better meat, but the truth is often exactly the opposite.

 Fat marbled through the meat adds moisture and keeps the meat tender during cooking.
 Considering how long a brisket cooks for (think hours), it seems like a good idea to have all the moisture possible!

 The thing is, the point is naturally marbled, but the flat is not.
 The flat is quite lean, and often comes served slathered in sauce to disguise the lack of flavor and moisture.

 So how do you keep a brisket flat moist?
 Choose one with the fat cap intact rather than one from which the butcher has already removed the large, white layer.

 Cooking it with the cap in place ensures both moisture and flavor as the cap melts.
-We’ll get into more detail in another article about cooking with your cap on.
+We get into more detail in another article about smoking a brisket fat side up or down.

 In the end, the choice is entirely yours.
 If you want my recommendation, though, stick with the fat and learn to work with it.